-- i.
-PCP name and phone number, allergies, including drug allergies, medications, including dosages, chronic health problems, major surgeries, living will or advance directive, family history, immunization history, results of screening tests, cholesterol level and blood pressure, exercise and dietary habits, health goals - ii.
-Content of personal health record may be defined by patient and PO/Practice Unit, within context of patient portal system, but must contain at least some of the following patient-supplied elements - Chronic health problems, family history, exercise and dietary habits, health goals - b.
-Patients must be actively adding or augmenting existing health information in the portal - iii.
-The capability must exist for the patient to add the information themselves directly into the personal health record - If patient prefers, information may be given to provider to be entered
+- a.
+Personal health records are created and maintained by patients to improve their health care experience and reduce fragmentation of care, and typically include: - i.
+PCP name and phone number, allergies, including drug allergies, medications, including dosages, chronic health problems, major surgeries, living will or advance directive, family history, immunization history, results of screening tests, cholesterol level and blood pressure, exercise and dietary habits, health goals. - ii.
+Content of personal health record may be defined by patient and PO/Practice Unit, within context of patient portal system, but must contain at least some of the following patient-supplied elements. - Chronic health problems, family history, exercise and dietary habits, health goals - b.
+Patients must be actively adding or augmenting existing health information in the portal. - i.
+The capability must exist for the patient to add the information themselves directly into the personal health record. - If patient prefers, information may be given to provider to be entered

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits Demo how the patient creates the health record.
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits • Demo how the patient creates the health record